URL path: Index page // Gadolinium (Gd)

 Gadolinium applications

 Some Gadolinium compounds are used in medicine intravenously as contrast agents to improve images on MRI and magnetic angiography (MRA).
-After infusion, Gadolinium-containing contrast agents are concentrated in the brain and body tissues, providing greater contrast in the image between normal and abnormal tissues, thereby facilitating the detection of neoplasms and tumors.
+After infusion, Gadolinium-containing contrast agents are concentrated in the brain and body tissues, providing more excellent contrast in the image between normal and abnormal tissues, thereby facilitating the detection of neoplasms and tumors.

 Gadolinium in the environment